go-aah/docs/routes-config.md

   # Name of the domain routes config.
   name = "app name routes"

-  # aah natively multi-tenants, it supports domains and subdomains.
+  # aah is natively multi-tenant.
+It supports domains and subdomains.
   # Config `host` is used to determine domain/subdomain for the incoming request.
   # Wildcard subdomain is supported too.
   #
-  # It is environment specific values, so define it in profile configuration.
+  # It is an environment specific value, so define it in profile configuration.
-  # For e.g: for aah website `prod` profile has mapping for
+  # For example: In aah website, `prod` profile has mapping for
-  # aahframework.org, docs.aahframework.org.
+  # aahframework.org and docs.aahframework.org.
   host = "localhost"

-  # Port is used to along with config `host` to identify incoming request.
+  # Port is used along with config `host` to identify incoming request.
   #
   # For standard port `80` and `443`, put empty string or a value
   # Default value is `8080`.
   port = "80"

-  # Denotes this domain is a subdomain.
-Wildcard subdomain supported.
+  # Denotes whether a domain is a subdomain.
+Wildcard subdomain is supported.
   # Default value is `false`.
   subdomain = false

-  # Redirect trailing slash is to enable automatic redirection if the current
+  # Redirect trailing slash is to enable automatic redirection if current
-  # route can't be matched but a `route` for the path with (without)
+  # route can't be matched but a `route` for the path with or without
   # the trailing slash exists.
   #
   # Default value is `true`.
   redirect_trailing_slash = true

   # aah supports `405 MethodNotAllowed` status with `Allow` header as per
-  # `RFC7231`.
-Perfect for RESTful APIs.
+  # `RFC7231`, perfect for RESTful APIs.
   #
   # Default value is `true`.
   method_not_allowed = true

   # aah supports HTTP `OPTIONS` request automatic replies.
-  # User defined `OPTIONS` routes take priority over the automatic replies.
+  # User defined `OPTIONS` routes take priority over automatic replies.
-  # Perfect for RESTful APIs.
+  # It is perfect for RESTful APIs.
   #
   # Default value is `true`.
   auto_options = true

   # Default auth is used when route does not have attribute `auth` defined.
-  # Supported values are `auth_scheme_key_name`, `anonymous` and `authenticated`.
+  # Supported values are
+  #   - auth_scheme_key_name
+  #   - anonymous
+  #   - authenticated
   #
   # Default value is empty string.
-  default_auth = ""
+  default_auth = "auth_scheme_key_name"

   # Anti-CSRF (Cross-Site Request Forgery protection)
   # aah protects all HTML forms automatically.